Updated: Nov 4

 Riots in South Africa in July 2021 led to small companies losing equipment when warehouses in Durban were burnt to the ground.

 How can SMEs reduce risks?

 Trade and Political Risk insurance can cover SMEs for most risks

-Holtarka is an Authorised Representative of Bellwood Prestbury, we are working together to help SMEs organise protection for finance, goods and services – as well as cargo insurance and cover for people and assets, anywhere in Africa.
+Holtarka is an Authorised Representative of Lloyds Broker Bellwood Prestbury with access to the Global Specialist Insurers.
+We are working together to help SMEs organise protection for finance, goods and services – with bankable solutions for cargo insurance and cover for people and assets, anywhere in Africa.

 What would your advice be for an SME starting out in Africa?

 “Going into any business with your eyes wide open.
 Yes there may be additional risks associated with doing business on the continent.
 But managed properly, they can all be mitigated, leaving SMEs with exciting new market opportunities.”
 Call us for help.